vanHeemstraPublications/dev-to/articles/hello_pico_workflow_series/episode-11.md

 ---
-title: "⚙️ Installing Crossplane and Its Templating Function"
+title: "Hello Pico Workflow ⚙️ Ep.11"
 series: "Hello Pico Workflow"
 part: 11
 organization: "the-software-s-journey"
 tags: [open-engineering, pico, crossplane, kubernetes, helm]
 ---

-## ⚙️ Installing Crossplane and Its Templating Function
+## Episode 11: Installing Crossplane and Its Templating Function

 Everything up to now has lived on my own machine.
 This episode is where Kubernetes gets a new kind of API installed into it — one that understands what a Pico is.
 As of 19 August 2026, Crossplane's current documentation is v2.3, and the recommended installation path is Helm: